Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Introduction

-Another fundamental problem in social choice theory is preference elicitation -- elicit the preferences of a set of agents by asking them (hopefully a small number of) comparison queries.
-Indeed, in many applications of social choice theory, for example, metasearch engines~\cite{Dwork}, spam detection~\cite{Cohen}, computational biology~\cite{JacksonSA08}, the number of candidates is huge and thus, simply asking the agents to reveal their preferences is impractical.
-Conitzer~\cite{Conitzer09} showed that, for the domain of single peaked profiles, we can elicit the preferences of a set of agents by asking a small number of comparison queries.
-Recently, a similar study has been carried out for the single peaked domain on trees~\cite{deypeak} and single crossing domain~\cite{deycross}.
-This motivates us to study preference elicitation for the weakly single crossing domain on trees.
+Another important question about a domain is if the profiles can be elicited by asking a few queries.
+Indeed, in many applications of social choice theory, for example, meta-search engines~\cite{Dwork}, spam detection~\cite{Cohen}, and computational biology~\cite{JacksonSA08}, the number of candidates is huge and thus, simply asking the agents to reveal their preferences is impractical. \cite{Conitzer09} showed that, for the domain of single-peaked profiles, we can elicit the preferences of a set of agents by asking a small number of comparison queries.
+Recently, a similar study has been carried out for the single-peaked domain on trees~\cite{deypeak} and the single-crossing domain~\cite{deycross}.
+This motivates us to study preference elicitation for the weakly single-crossing domain on trees.
+We present a polynomial time algorithm with query complexity $\OO(mn + \min\{m^2, n\} m\log m)$ for eliciting weakly single-crossing profiles on trees, even if we do not a priori know any tree with respect to which a super-profile of the input profile is single-crossing on trees and we are only allowed to access the preferences in an arbitrary (unknown) sequential order [\Cref{thm:scsequnknownub,cor:elicitsubdomain}].
+We note that the query complexity of our preference elicitation algorithm matches (up to constant factors) with the query complexity of preference elicitation algorithm for single-crossing profiles due to \cite{deycross}.
+We complement the query complexity of our preference elicitation algorithm by showing that any preference elicitation algorithm for single-crossing profiles on trees has query complexity $\Omega(\max\{m\log m, mn\})$, even if the input profile is single-crossing with respect to a known tree and we are allowed to query preferences randomly and interleave the queries to different preferences arbitrarily [\Cref{thm:scrandomknownlb}].